fuzzysteve/eve-custom-starmap/README.md

 Apply a custom overlay, with details of the stars you want, by giving it a csv of solarsystemids, red, green, blue, starsize

 More features to come.

+Requires the Spectrum jquery plugin. http://bgrins.github.io/spectrum/ Just for providing a color picker for various color options